 Jim Miron Can Help

 Jim Miron has over 25 years of experience fighting for the rights of nursing home abuse victims, and he can help you get the assistance you need.
-Mr. Miron will carefully investigate your case to document any instances of abuse.
+Jim will carefully investigate your case to document any instances of abuse.
 This investigation may involve:

 - Reviewing patient records